Talking about Tavistock: Mary Maria Colling; A C19 Maid-Servant Poet

 frontspiece from Fables

 Performance Poetry is not just a C21 phenomenon.
-Back in the late C18, a woman poet (who we'd now consider obscure and obsolete) regularly drew a crowd of admirers to the town of Tavistock, some of whom had travelled for miles to see and hear her pronounce her poems.
+Back in the early/mid C19, a woman poet (who we'd now consider obscure and obsolete) regularly drew a crowd of admirers to the town of Tavistock, some of whom had travelled for miles to see and hear her pronounce her poems.
 Mary Maria Colling was a maid-servant who became protégé of the more well-known Anna Eliza Bray, wife of the then vicar of Tavistock.

 The Old Vicarage in Tavistock